|

 What comes next

 By itself, the short archaeological investigation was extremely fruitful, as well professionally as personally.
 The facts we gained on the Batpalathang site did not only help us to understand what the archaeological structures were made of, what artifacts they did or did not contain, what they very probably looked like in a more or less far past.
 The campaign showed that archaeology could bring a whole facet of historical-linked knowledge to light.
 Most modern Bhutanese and foreign historians recognized the lack of archaeological data to enlighten the oldest periods of the Bhutanese historical record.
 The Ministry for Agriculture, through the RNR-RC and through Helvetas, enabled us to make a first relevant step in this direction.
+What is urgently needed, concerning

-Eventual reconstructions should be made after the achievement of the second campaign.
-Active collaboration of partners from the Special Commission would be especially useful at this point.
+made after the achievement of the second campaign.
+Active collaboration of

+partners from the Special Commission would be especially useful at this point.
 For an even later stage, the Swiss-Liechtenstein Foundation for Archaeological Research Abroad would be particularly interested in a joint venture with interested Bhutanese institutions and NGOs which are active in Bhutan.
 One goal could be to develop a first archaeological research project, covering a larger area, including surveying for new sites and testing located sites.
 In the framework of such a project, the integration of local partners would be essential and could hopefully lead, within a few years, to the organization of the first Archaeological Survey of Bhutan.

 Copyright 2000 by Blumer R. and Vial F.